Frequently Asked Questions

 How do we fix the start and finish times for operating trains?

-We need to have plenty paying passengers on our trains to help pay for the cost of running them, so the railway usually starts running the trains from Toddington at 10.00 and we don’t usually run them past about 5.00pm to 5.15pm.
+We need to have plenty paying passengers on our trains to help pay for the cost of running them, so the railway usually starts running the trains from Cheltenham at 10.00am and Toddington at 10.15 and we don’t usually run them past about 5.15pm to 5.30pm.
 Running for longer each day would mean fewer passengers on each train and operating a split-shift system requiring twice as many volunteers.

 Do you have a commentary on the trains?